Contact Sussex Damp Experts Now to Speak With an Expert.

 The cost of the examination may vary depending on how quickly you detect growing damp and the size of the structure.
 A damp and timber survey is accessible, and it saves you money in the long run by preventing property damage.

 Our team of professionals will accurately analyse and diagnose the severity of your rising damp problem.
 Specific damp treatments and the most effective techniques to treat your condition will be recommended.
-Our experts are trained to surpass Property Care Association “PCA” standards.
+Our experts are trained to meet and surpass the industry standards.
 Our surveyors are Certified Surveyors in Remedial Treatment (CSRT), which is why we offer the best level of care and priority to our customers.

 Make an appointment for a rising dampness survey, or give us a call, and we’ll put you in touch with a local team.
 We have several damp surveyors that can and swiftly schedule a visit to your house when most convenient for you.